 To explore the camera performance, we tested the system under different ambient illumination conditions as day and night with/without a lamp.

-The lens system is designed in Zemax OpticStudio and exported to be used by Speos.
+The lens system is designed in Zemax OpticStudio and exported via “Export to Speos Lens System” tool in Zemax OpticStudio to be used by Speos.

 Step 2: Speos Simulation

-- In Speos 2022 R2, open Speos simulation file Security-camera_demo.scdocx from CMOS Sensor Camera 2022R2 -Post Processing Steps folder
+- In Speos 2024 R1, open Speos simulation file Security-camera_demo.scdocx

-- Compute the 'Daytime_Camera.8Mp.Day' simulation.
-Note: the simulation time is about 1h with 8 cores.
+- Compute the 'Camera.Day' simulation.
+Note: the simulation time is about 15min with 16 physical cores.

-- Click on the 'Daytime_Camera.8Mp.Day' simulation in the simulation panel.
-The simulation results include an Irradiance.xmp result file which is the irradiance map captured by the Camera.8Mp sensor from the scene with Daylight source.
+- Click on the 'Camera.Day' simulation in the simulation panel.
+The simulation results include an Exposure.xmp result file which is the Exposure map captured by the Camera sensor from the scene with Daylight source.
+Double-click the Exposure.xmp result to open the exposure map in the Virtual Photometric Lab.

-- Inside the Virtual Photometric Lab, change the 'True Color' to 'Black to white Color' to review the illuminance values at different positions.
+- Inside the Virtual Photometric Lab, change the 'True Color' to 'Black to white Color' to review the luminous exposure values at different positions.

-- Click on the 'Level' tool to see the legend bar for the illuminance value.
+- Click on the 'Level' tool to see the legend bar for the radiometric exposure value.

 Result with Daytime source:

-It shows the measured illuminance value from the 3D scene during the day with a scale bar on the right side.
+It shows the measured exposure value from the 3D scene during the day with a scale bar on the right side.

-A rectangular shape defines the measurement area of interest at the sensor and captures the light from the scene to the sensor during the day.
-Inside the measurement information table, the average illuminance value captured by the whole area of the sensor is shown which is about 54.6 lx.
+The measurement area of interest at the sensor can be defined using a different shape such as rectangular shape capturing the light from the scene to the sensor.
+In this example, the measurement area of interest covers the whole area of the sensor.
+Inside the measurement information table, the average exposure value captured by the whole area of the sensor with 0.05s integration time during the day is shown which is about 8 mJ/m².

-The spectral irradiance results of camera simulation also enable us to explore the camera optical properties such as distortion, vignetting, and resolution at various sensor locations.
+The spectral exposure results of camera simulation also enable us to evaluate the camera optical properties such as distortion, vignetting, and resolution at various sensor locations.

 The coupled optoelectronic simulation of the CMOS imager is done in FDTD and CHARGE and the resulting EQE information is exported as a *.json file to be used for postprocessing.